jgkaplan/whitespaceTranspiler/README.md

 This will output a whitespace file with a `.ws` extension.

 ## Readable Whitespace Language Spec
 A .wsr file must contain a `main` function that has no parameters.
+This is the entry point and where code execution will start.

 ### Functions
 #### Define a function